Confluent Cloud API for Connect¶

 }

-The example commands in this document show Version 1 of the Confluent Cloud API.
-See the Confluent Cloud API developer docs for the most recent API version, a complete list of Connect API requests, all response codes, and other details.
+See the Confluent Cloud Connect API specification for the most recent APIs, a complete list of Connect API requests, all response codes, and other details.

 Query a sink connector for metrics¶